rockettheme/docs/Docs/wordpress/plugins/roksprocket/strips_mode.md

     7. **Arrow Navigation** This option determines whether you wish to show or hide the arrow navigation controls on the module.
 [37%, 08%, ne]
     8. **Pagination** This toggle gives you control over whether or not you wish to show pagination.
 [41%, 08%, ne]
     9. **Animation**  This dropdown gives you the ability to set the type of animation that happens during transitions from one feature to the next.
 [46%, 08%, ne]
-    10. **Autoplay** Sets whether you want the module to start rolling through strips automatically when the page loads, or to await a command from the visitor.
+    10. **Autoplay** Sets whether you want the widget to start rolling through strips automatically when the page loads, or to await a command from the visitor.
 [50%, 08%, ne]
     11. **Autoplay Delay** Sets the amount of time between cycled strips in the module.
 The longer this delay (in seconds), the longer a single post will be featured in the module.
 [55%, 08%, ne]
     12. **Image Resize** This option is best utilized on a non-responsive theme.
 It renders a copy of the selected image with a maximum width or height determined in these fields.
 [60%, 08%, ne]
     13. **Default Title** You can set a default title for all posts from this field.
 If this selection is set at `Default post Title`, then the post's given titles are used.
 [72%, 08%, ne]
     14. **Default Article Text** This field allows you to set default post text for all strips in the module.
 If this is not changed from its default, then the post's introductory text is used.
 [77%, 08%, ne]
-    15. **Default Article Image** Determines which image field the module will default to when locating an image for the feature.
+    15. **Default Article Image** Determines which image field the widget will default to when locating an image for the feature.
 [81%, 08%, ne]
-    16. **Default Link** Determines which link field the module will default to when locating a link for the feature.
+    16. **Default Link** Determines which link field the widget will default to when locating a link for the feature.
 [85%, 08%, ne]

 1. The **Theme** option sets the theme for displaying strips in the module.
 These themes determine how the strips look within the module.
 You can choose the one that best fits your theme and/or personal taste.